-In casual American English, "The boxer trained for months before the big fight" sounds like "dhuh BAHK-ser TRAYND fer MUHNTHS buh-FOR dhuh BIHG FAHYT".
-Several things happen here, and the headline one is the TR Sounds Like CHR: the TR sounds more like CH than two crisp consonants.
+Americans pronounce "The boxer trained for months before the big fight" as "dhuh BAHK-ser TRAYND fer MUHNTHS buh-FOR dhuh BIHG FAHYT" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the TR Sounds Like CHR — the TR sounds more like CH than two crisp consonants.
+It lands on trained, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.